someengineering/fixinventory/ckui/README.md

 ## How to get the UI running
 **Follow these steps:**
+- Parts of this project are saved using Git LFS.
+To make sure all the files are pulled, you must [install Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage)
-- Download the [latest Godot 3.x stable](https://godotengine.org/download) (We develop in the standard version).
+- Download the [Godot 3.4 b6](https://downloads.tuxfamily.org/godotengine/3.4/beta6/) (standard version).
 - Start the engine and import the project in the Project Manager (click import, select the 'project.godot' file).
 - Open the project from the Project Manager.
 - Run the Project by clicking on the "Play" button in the upper right corner.